navidnadery/tensorflow2_tflite_od/research/object_detection/README.md

 For inference from tf model, use inference.py and for inference from tflite model, use inference_tflite.py

 # Install
-For Installation pleas refer to "object_detection/g3doc/tf2.md" even with current dockerfile
+For Installation pleas refer to "object_detection/g3doc/tf2.md" even with current dockerfile.

+Docker can be run using `docker run --runtime nvidia -v $PWD/object_detection:/object_detection --name tf -it tensorflow/tensorflow:tutorial bash`